Some sales reps believe successful salespeople are born, not made.

 Business is buyer-focused, right?
 Here’s the key: Have enough empathy to see what your prospects need, which experiences they respond to, and which pain points hurt the most.

-Goal-heartedly focus on goals
+Focused on goals

-To thrive in (tough) sales environments, you have to manifest goal-orientation in your day-to-day tasks — or else you’ll sink under the weight of your workload.
+To thrive in sales environments, you have to manifest goal-orientation in your day-to-day tasks — or else you’ll sink under the weight of your workload.

 By being open to your own challenges, you’ll be ready for anything your prospects throw at you.